 This was only a problem a few months when there was no overtime at the BC.
 With overtime, I was making around 85,000 yen a month.

 Finding work in Japan is fairly straight forward but try to get something sorted out before you arrive.

-If you are an English Teacher, like myself, try to go for an English run company or work with a company like Shane (there are many of these companies in Japan), and then leave after the first year.
+If you are an English Teacher, like me, try to go for an English run company for teaching English in Tokyo, or Japan in general, or work with a company like Shane (there are many of these companies in Japan), and then leave after the first year.

 There are plenty of websites that have jobs listings for foreigners in Japan.
 One is tefl.com, which I mentioned earlier and is only for jobs in ESL.

-Going back to the ESL industry, if you want to experience Japan only for a short time Westgate University offer 3 month contracts starting at the begining of each academic semester.
+Going back to the ESL industry, if you want to experience Japan only for a short time Westgate University offers 3-month contracts starting at the beginning of each academic semester.

-Overall living and working in Japan is great, although it is something that had an expiry date for me.
+Overall living and teaching English in Japan is great, although it is something that had an expiry date for me.
 Mainly because however much I love Japan, its a country I could never really feel at home in.

 I share a few opinions about Japan with the American woman who wrote this article about living in Japan.